-Should the implementation of a draft resolution require additional resources from the United Nations budget, a transfer of resources within the budget (so called "programme budget implications" or "PBI") or extrabudgetary resources, delegates participating in the COW are informed accordingly already during the negotiation phase.
+Should the implementation of a draft resolution require additional resources from the United Nations budget or a transfer of resources within the budget (so called "Programme Budget Implications" or "PBI"), delegates participating in the COW are informed of those facts already during the negotiation phase.

-In addition, at the plenary meetings of the Commissions, prior to the adoption of each draft resolution, a representative of the Financial Resources Management Service of UNODC will read out a statement of financial implications.
-All the statements of financial implications will be made available after the end of the session in a conference room paper, which will be posted on the relevant Commission webpage.
+In addition, at the Plenary meeting, prior to adoption of the draft resolutions, a responsible officer of the Financial Resources Management Service (FRMS) of UNODC will read out the statements of financial implications.
+All statements of financial implication will be made available after the end of the session, in a conference room paper which will be posted on the relevant Commissions webpage.

-Adoption of draft resolutions
+Adoption of draft resolutions ?

-At the time of adoption in the plenary, the Secretary of the Commission takes note of the amendments, if any, made by the sponsor of the draft or suggested by other delegations (and approved by the sponsor).
+At the time of adoption, at a Plenary meeting, the Secretary of the Commission takes down all amendments made by the sponsor of the draft or suggested by other delegations (and approved by the sponsor).
 If the changes are significant, the Secretary will request the delegation to submit the amended or added text in writing.
 Delegations that wish corrections to be made to other language versions are also requested to submit them in writing to the Secretary, after introducing them from the floor.
-Those corrections will be reflected in the final report on the sessions of the Commissions.
+Those corrections will be reflected in the final report of the sessions of the Commissions.

-(ii) Practical tips how to prepare draft resolutions and procedures
+(ii) Practical tips how to prepare draft resolutions and procedures: